Westmeston: Big Bottom

 Big Bottom is one of the few Downland valleys within the Brighton area with good south facing slopes.
 It is part of High Park Farm (a farm leased from Brighton Council since 1927), and was off-limits until the statutory Right to Roam act was passed in 2000.
 It is open to the thousands of walkers on the South Downs Way which is just over the fence.
 The Council have created a welcome corridor of publicly accessible pastures between Big Bottom and Stanmer Park.

 It has a fringe of gorse and a number of its slopes are rich with Downland flowers.
 Its seems a favourite spot for brown hare, but much has been lost to thorn scrub as it is under-grazed.
 The Downland chalk and the heat from the sun could make the south-facing slopes good for butterflies such as the rare adonis blue and silver-studded blue and indeed fritillaries and adonis were once plentiful in the area, but they are not seen regularly there now.

 Governance

 Westmeston is covered by the electoral ward called Ditchling and Westmeston.

 Westmeston lies within the Chailey ward for the East Sussex County Council tier of government.
 The ward also includes Chailey itself, Ditchling, East Chiltington, Newick, St John Without, Streat, Plumpton and Wivelsfield.

+Westmeston is represented in the UK Parliament by the Lewes constituency.
+The current serving MP is the Liberal Democrat James MacCleary who won the seat in the 2024 general election.